Iris Kyle: Media appearances

 On September 9, 2008, Iris made an appearance on episode 9, "The Special Episode", of season 1 of Wipeout.
 During the episode, she suffered an accident on a water slide in which several of her ribs were broken.
 She was also constantly referred to as "he" by one of the show's hosts.
 On September 16, 2008, her appearance was featured as one of the top 25 moments of the show.
 In an interview with RX Muscle Girls Inc. (with hosts Colette Nelson and Krissy Chin), she revealed that she was invited back for another appearance on Wipeout due to the popularity of her episode but declined, citing the possibility of another injury and the lack of respect she received from the hosts.

 Iris appeared in the trailer for the unfinished film A:B - We are Sisyphos and was supposed to play the character "Dina" in the film.
 She appeared in the 2013 bodybuilding documentary ASF25 – A Documentary.
 She and her ex-boyfriend, Hidetada Yamagishi, appeared as themselves in the 2017 bodybuilding documentary film Generation Iron 2.
 She also appeared in the 2017 music video by Katy Perry titled Katy Perry Feat.
 Nicki Minaj: Swish Swish.

 Footage of her was used in the following television episodes: Bodybuilders (On the Inside), Gender Benders (Taboo), and Episode 160 (Real Sports with Bryant Gumbel), along with footage of her appearing in the documentaries Hooked: Muscle Women and Twisted Sisters.

 Business

 Since July 1998, Iris has been an advanced personal trainer who runs her own online training and nutritional business, Healthier by Choice.
 Since 2007, she has been sponsored by Scientific Nutrition for Advanced Conditioning.
 Since September 2011, she has been a promoter of the company Visalus.
 Since 2013, she has been the co-owner of Bodi Cafe, a premier supplement, nutritional company, and smoothie cafe in the City Athletic Club in Las Vegas, Nevada.
 Since 2021, she has been the co-owner of Powerhouse Gym Iris Kyle, Hidetada Yamagishi Las Vegas, Nevada.
 She is also sponsored by PNP Perfect Nutrition and Urban Ice Botanicals and brand ambassador of Gaspari Nutrition.
-Since October 7, 2022, her net worth is estimated to be $9 million dollars, making her the wealthiest female bodybuilder on earth.
+Since October 7, 2022, her net worth is estimated to be $9 million, making her the wealthiest female bodybuilder on earth.